Understanding Identity Access Management For Small Business

 An Introduction to Identity and Access Management (IAM)

-IAM, short for Identity and Access Management, is a framework of policies, processes, and technologies to provide IT managers control over users who access their organization’s network.
+IAM, short for Identity and Access Management, is a framework of policies, processes, and technologies to provide business owners and IT managers control over users who access their organization’s network or cloud accounts.

-The IT department, or your Managed Services Provider (MSP) must ensure that everyone accessing the network is authorized to be there.
-They should be able to control and manage all the users present on the network.
+The IT department, or your Managed Services Provider (MSP) must ensure that everyone accessing your IT or cloud systems is authorized to be there.

-With IAM systems in place, employees can only access the relevant company resources.
-In essence, this prevents misuse by restricting their reach to only those areas of the IT infrastructure that are pertinent to their jobs.
+In addition to controlling who can log in to systems, IAM systems allow employers to also grant or restrict access to relevant company resources on a per employee basis.
+This prevents misuse by restricting employee reach to only those areas of the IT infrastructure that are pertinent to their jobs.

-When a digital user identity, say, for a new employee, is created on the IAM system, IT managers can monitor and modify it.
-In fact, IAM even gives them the tools to track user activities on the network.
+When a digital user identity for a new employee, is created on the IAM system, IT managers can add the identity to permission groups, modify and manage permissions, and use tools to track user activities on the network.
 They can also permit and restrict access to sensitive company data and resources as needed by employees, suppliers, customers, and other stakeholders.

 Managers can use the data generated by these systems to create reports based on user actions to ensure better data security for the company.